alvarogalloc/km-de-vida/README.md

 - run `npm run start ` to start server
 - run `npm run dev ` to start server with hot-reload

+# deployment
+our service is currently deployed  [here](https://km-de-vida.onrender.com/)

+# To-do
+We have to remove the previously used .html files, but our deployment works and we don't want to touch it right now